gioUbbiali/Sustainability-Core-Ontology/README.md

 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.

-SCO is designed to be the pivotal resource upon which to harmonize and integrate ontologies regarding sustainability.
+SCO is designed to be a pivotal resource upon which to harmonize and integrate ontologies regarding sustainability.
 The ultimate goal is to establish a family of interoperable sustainability ontologies.
 Currently, SCO employs [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) as the upper-level ontology.
 There are ongoing works to also align SCO with the [Unified Foundational Ontology (UFO)](https://ontouml.readthedocs.io/en/latest/intro/ufo.html).

 ## Material